Amazon Bioeconomy Small Grant Evaluation Facility

 What is the timeline?

-The first call for proposals will be published on August 1, 2023, and will stay open until September 1, 2023.
-The first newsletter of grantee recommendations will be sent to prospective donors by October 1, 2023.
+Applications opened on September 15, 2023, and stayed open until October 15, 2023.
+The first newsletter of grantee recommendations will be sent to prospective donors after November 15, 2023.
+The next call for proposals will follow.

 What size are the grant recommendations?